Mergers must be notified to the Federal Competition Authority.

 - the total global sales revenue of the companies involved exceeded 300 million Euro;

-- the total domestic sales revenue of the companies involved exceeded 30 million Euro; and
+- the total domestic sales revenue of the companies involved exceeded 30 million Euro, of which at least two companies each more than one million Euro; and

 - at least two of the companies achieved a global sales revenue exceeding five million Euro.